 Economic and cultural concerns have been applied to explaining two broad types of attitudes toward immigration issues: opinions of immigrants and views on immigration policy (Ceobanu and Escandell, 2010).
 Regarding public attitudes toward immigrants, however, much of the literature does not consider the different skill levels among immigrants and presumes that the immigrants in question are low-skilled, blue-collar workers.
 There are at least two reasons to differentiate between different types of immigrants.
-First, the implicit presumption of immigrants as blue-collar workers is highly unreasonable since international immigration involves both blue-collar workers and white-collar immigrants.
+First, the implicit presumption of immigrants as blue-collar workers and white-collar immigrants.
 Second, it has been shown that the differentiation in the skill levels of immigrants is appropriate to test alternative theoretical arguments that explain the sources of negative sentiments toward immigration (Hainmueller and Hiscox, 2007; Malhotra, Margalit, and Mo, 2013).